 It is not uncommon for an organisation’s purpose to change over time.
 With the ACNC undertaking a review of public benevolent institutions this year, it may be a good time to re-assess whether your current subtype is the most appropriate one for your organisation.
 For example, public benevolent institutions or health promotion charities may find that the new category of community shed better aligns with their current and future aims.
-If you are unsure, the ACNC has provided a helpful self-assessment tool to assist your review.

 Following such a review, your organisation may find:

 - its current endorsement is still appropriate and no change is needed; or